MdAbuBakarSani/asic-design-verification/systemverilog/assignments/verilog-operators_data-types_arrays/arrays/problem_statement_05/problem_statement_05.md

 ## Observation:

 The static unpacked array stores each bit as an individual element accessed using two indices.
-The output confirms that values are assigned across all rows and columns, and the full array can also be displayed using %p.
+The output confirms that values are assigned across all rows and columns, and the full array can also be displayed using `%p`.